ccslakey/rave/README.md

 	inputs during sign up, such as unique email addresses, and minimum password lengths.
 -Model Relationship Create a has_many relationship
 	between the User and another model using either embedded or referenced data.
--Visual Design Use Twitter Bootstrap to kick-start
+-Visual Design using Twitter Bootstrap to kick-start
 	the front-end.
+Used Bootbundle (http://www.bootbundle.com/) for themes and Pingendo (http://pingendo.com/) for editing and prototyping pages.
 -Code deployed on Heroku